Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Prime Hydration Plus (powder sticks)

 These are sticks of powdered Prime Hydration which you can mix with water.
+They come in the same flavors as Prime Hydration Drink.

 Prime Hydration Drink

-3 Things You Should Know About Prime Drinks
+What You Should Know About Prime Drinks

-Caffeine in Prime Energy Drink
+Caffeine in Prime Energy Drinks

 Unlike a typical sports drink that is designed to replace electrolytes lost in sweat and prevent dehydration, Prime Energy has a caffeine content of more than two and a half cans of Red Bull.

 That’s 200 milligrams of caffeine in a 12-ounce can.
+Caffeine is considered a stimulant drug and the limits for kids are well below this amount.

 Prime Energy states on the label that the beverage is not suitable for children under 18.